 When you need to go somewhere, we know it’s getting easy.
 Not self-driving-cars easy but cars driven by someone else, certainly.
 Uber and Lyft are developing specialized senior services.

 Niche companies like SilverRide provide an assisted ride service that picks you up from any location and transports you safely and securely all the way to your final destination.
-Food delivery to the home is becoming very popular.
+Food delivery to the home has become the norm.

 To me, one of the advantages of senior living facilities is the ability to socialize.
 Senior isolation is pervasive.
 Still, even the home-bound can prevent isolation.
 Certainly, social media has helped engage people via video chats on a number of platforms.